-Dress for Success.
+- Dress for Success.
 Remember to dress for the occasion.
 Attend your inspection in comfortable clothes and accompany your home inspector throughout the inspection.
 Closed-toed shoes and long pants are recommended.
 Dress appropriately for rain or cold as well.
-Expect a few cobwebs and dusty shoes and don't shy away from the opportunity to see basements or attics first-hand with your inspector.
-Whenever you safely can, tag along.
+Expect a few cobwebs and dusty shoes and don't shy away from the opportunity to see areas first-hand with your inspector whenever you can SAFELY, tag along.

 - Make the Time.
 Expect your inspection to take some time, between 2 and 3 hours.
 Don’t schedule the inspection when you have to rush to another appointment or when you are otherwise distracted.

 - Assure Accessibility.
 If the property is vacant or a foreclosure, etc. be sure to meet with your real estate agent and do whatever it takes to make sure all areas of the home will be accessible to your inspector and all utilities will be on.

 - Take (Limited) Notes & Ask Questions.
 It’s a great idea to take notes during your inspection, but try not to keep your head down the whole time.
 Prepare a loose leaf binder ahead of time with a blank sheet of paper for each system or area of the home.
 Write your questions down in the appropriate sections ahead of time so that they can be answered at the appropriate time during the inspection.
 This way, all your notes, questions and answers will stay organized.
 Also, because your question is written down, you won't be mentally remembering your question the whole time you are in that area, and possibly not paying close attention to other information that your inspector is currently conveying.